How To Ride the Bus Videos

 - If you have a 31-Day Pass, validate the 31-Day Pass in the fare box the first time it is used.
 When you board the bus during the 31-consecutive days the pass is valid, swipe the 31-Day Pass in the fare box each time you board the bus.

 NOTE: Tri Delta Transit does not issue transfer slips to connect to other Tri Delta Transit buses.
-If you need to transfer to another Tri Delta Transit bus to complete your trip, you must have either a 24-Hour Pass, a 31-Day Pass or an East Bay Value Pass.
+If you need to transfer to another Tri Delta Transit bus to complete your trip, you must have either a valid Day Pass, 31-Day Pass, 20-Ride Pass, or Clipper Card.
 Otherwise another fare will be required.
-For this reason, we do not recommend 20-Ride Passes if you need to transfer buses.
+We do not recommend 20-Ride Passes if you need to transfer buses.

 Video 5: STOPPING AND EXITING THE BUS